Thinking Machine

 Approach

-We anchored the assessment on six published frameworks across cloud economics, database migration, reliability engineering, observability, system robustness, and DevOps research (Hugo & Rey, Kline et al., Campbell & Majors, Majors et al., Nygard, Forsgren et al.).
-The frameworks structured a four-category cost taxonomy: fixed overhead, competence, variable, and per-server.
+We anchored the assessment on cloud-economics, observability, and DevOps literature — Storment & Fuller, Majors, Nygard, Forsgren et al. — plus first-party Azure / AWS / GCP tier-selection and DR-cost guidance for the database engines in scope.
+The frameworks structured a four-category cost taxonomy: fixed overhead, competence, variable, per-server.

 Within that frame we built: